MrLightspeed/Bad-Idea-AI/index.md

 # Welcome to Bad Idea AI

-This project merges blockchain, artificial intelligence and Decentralization.
+Bad Idea AI explores how blockchain and artificial intelligence can work together in a decentralized ecosystem.

-See the [README](README.md) for details.
+- Read the [README](README.md) for an overview of the project.
+- Review the [release notes](BADIDEAAI_Release_Notes.md) to see what's new.
+- Check the [listings](LISTINGS.md) page for exchanges and other resources.